timescale/docs/about/release-notes/index.md

 TimescaleDB 2.13 is the last version that includes multi-node support.
 Learn more about it [here][multi-node-deprecation].

+If you want to migrate from multi-node TimescaleDB to single-node TimescaleDB, read the [migration documentation][multi-node-to-timescale-service].

 #### Deprecation notice: recompress_chunk procedure
 TimescaleDB 2.14 is the last version that will include the recompress_chunk procedure.
 Its functionality will be replaced by the compress_chunk function, which, starting on TimescaleDB 2.14, works on both uncompressed and partially compressed chunks.
 The compress_chunk function should be used going forward to fully compress all types of chunks or even recompress old fully compressed chunks using new compression settings (through the newly introduced recompress optional parameter).

 ### Complete list of features